JobsBob Logo

 3. Poor Communication from HR Teams

 Recruiters and HR managers often handle many responsibilities at the same time, including screening resumes, scheduling interviews, and managing employees.
-Because of this heavy workload, follow-ups after job interviews can sometimes be missed, leading to ghosting job interviews.
+Because of this heavy workload, follow-ups after the interview process can sometimes be missed, leading to communication gaps with candidates.

 4. Large Number of Applicants